Finding the Best Assisted Living Program

 What Does Assisted Living Mean?

 Generally, an assisted living community is a community for seniors who might need assistance in their daily life for their individual needs, but still want to live an independent lifestyle.
 Assisted living communities provide supervision and assistance with the activities of daily life, coordinate health care services, and monitor the residents to help ensure their safety and well-being.
 Various assisted living centers offer different amounts of personal and medical care.
 Some assisted living communities will focus on specific areas of need, like memory care.
-Finding a community that best meets one’s needs is exceedingly important to the happiness of the resident.
+Finding the best assisted living program that best meets one’s needs is exceedingly important to the happiness of the resident.

 What to Expect from Assisted Living

 In assisted living, you can expect support for seniors in five main areas: bathing, dressing, medication management, meals preparation, and transportation.
 Many other services (for example, laundry and housekeeping) are typically part of assisted living, too.
 However, some communities have different standards that they adhere to.
 For example, at The Memories, we clean and sanitize all rooms daily; most communities do so on a weekly basis.
 This allows for a safer, more pleasant environment for everyone.
-When you are selecting an assisted living community, it’s important to ask specifically for the services and assistance you can expect from the community.
+If finding the best assisted living program is your top priority, it’s important to ask specifically for the services and assistance you can expect from the community.

 During the research process, our advice is to “visit” each assisted living community on your consideration list.
 During this global pandemic, virtual tours – such as our experience at The Moments – have skyrocketed as the safest option to experience an assisted living community.
 Visiting (in-person or virtual) offers the best opportunity to experience the facility, the culture of the community, staff/resident interaction, etc. A visit enables you to get a feel for the uniqueness of each assisted living community.